ringcentral/ringcentral-web-phone/README.md

 });
 ```

+## Media providers

+WebPhone uses an in-process browser media provider by default.
+Supply a
+`mediaProvider` to run call media elsewhere or add provider-specific state.
+SIP dialogs and call lifecycle remain in the SDK.

+`callSession.media` contains the provider-defined shape.
+Legacy browser fields
+retain current behavior with the default provider; custom providers do not
+expose browser-object proxies.

 ## Enabling Local Ringtones

 By default, the SDK does not play a local ringtone.
 To provide audio feedback,